ielab/afirm2019/hands-on/activity-7/README.md

 #### 1. Create the index
-We are going to run the following Elasticsearch command:
+We are going to run the following Elasticsearch command (if you have not already created this index back in activity 6):

     PUT book
     {